Excel LEFT Function (Table of Contents)

-This Function in Excel is very simple easy to use.
+LEFT Function in Excel is very simple easy to use.
 Let us now see how to the use LEFT function in Excel with the help of some examples.

-Firstly, we will see the example of a LEFT function without optional argument to make it clear of usage:
+Firstly, we will see the example of a LEFT function without an optional argument to make it clear of usage:

 Step 1: We have to start the formula from “ =“, then type LEFT and then tab.
 The picture of Step 1 is below:

 Step 2: We can see in the above pic that it is asking for text, it means the word or string for which we have extracted the string, so we can use the cursor or put the address of the cell, manually as well.
-Refer the pic below:
+Refer to the pic below:

 So, in the above picture, we are using the LEFT function for the cell address A5 which is written as Function.

 Step 3: As we do not have to use the optional argument in this example, we have to just click enter or we can close the bracket or press enter.
 Both will have the same result.

 We can see from the above picture that the result or output of the Formula is “F “ .
 As we noted earlier in this article that if the optional argument whose syntax is num_chars, is not given then it will automatically come as default 1.
 Hence the result is F, which is the first character of the Function from the left.